Opening Hours Open 7 days a week

 You can file an Administrative Review (AR) against the decision of the Home Office UKVI to refuse your application for IRL as a victim of domestic violence.

 Within 14 days of your ILR application being refused or within 14 days of the decision on the Administrative Review (AR), you can submit a fresh application either on the same basis with different evidence or on a different basis to stay in the UK.
-The different basis to stay may include making an application as a student, a skilled worker, a partner of a different person, a parent of a child, etc.
+The different bases to stay may include making an application as a student, a skilled worker, a partner of a different person, a parent of a child, etc.

 You can apply for ILR as a victim of domestic violence if:

-• you are a victim of domestic violence;
+• you are a victim of domestic violence.

-• your leave to remain in the UK is as a spouse, unmarried partner, registered civil partner or same-sex partner of a British Citizen, a person settled in the UK, or a person with refugee leave;
+• your leave to remain in the UK is as a spouse, unmarried partner, registered civil partner or same-sex partner of a British Citizen, a person settled in the UK, or a person with refugee leave.

 • your relationship with the UK spouse/partner has broken down irretrievably as a result of domestic violence.